NETWAYS/gitlab-training/day1/04_Commits/04_History.md

 ****

-`git log` shows the commit history of the current branch.

 `git show` will print the last commit details.
 If you want to print a specific commit id, add it afterwards.